 Workbench-managed Databricks Credentials

-Workbench-managed Databricks credentials allow you to sign into a Databricks workspace from the home page and be immediately granted access to data and compute resources using your existing Databricks identity.
-Managed credentials avoid the burden (and risk) of managing Databricks personal access tokens (PATs) yourself, work with the Databricks CLI, most official packages and SDKs, and database drivers for Python and R. Anything that implements the Databricks client unified authentication standard picks up the ambient credentials supplied by Workbench.
+Managed credentials eliminate the burden and risk of managing Databricks personal access tokens (PATs) yourself.
+They work seamlessly with the Databricks CLI, most official packages and SDKs, and database drivers for Python and R. Any tool that implements the Databricks client unified authentication standard can use the ambient credentials supplied by Workbench.

 Starting a Session with Workbench-managed Databricks credentials

-or other files may interfere with Workbench-managed credentials and lead to inconsistent behavior.
-If you want to opt out of managed credentials and instead use your own configuration, do not enable the Databricks Session Credentials button when starting a new session.
+If your Workbench administrator has enabled managed Databricks credentials, providing your PATs or host environment variables in a .env, .databrickscfg, .Renviron or other files may interfere with Workbench-managed credentials and lead to inconsistent behavior.
+If you want to opt out of managed credentials and instead use your own configuration, leave the Databricks Session Credentials button disabled when starting a new session.

 Databricks CLI